jrean/laravel-user-verification/README.md

 Create a view for this e-mail at `resources/views/emails/user-verification.blade.php`.

-If you want to customize the e-mail view location you can create the view file wherever you want and call `UserVerification::viewName('directory.your-view-name')`.
+If you want to customize the e-mail view location you can create the view file wherever you want and call `UserVerification::emailView('directory.your-view-name')`.

 Here is a sample e-mail view content to get you started with:
 **The link url must contain the verification token as parameter + (mandatory) a